Delayed Sleep Phase clinical trials at UCSF

 3 research studies open to eligible people

-Delayed sleep phase is a condition where you fall asleep and wake up later than normal.
-UCSF is researching if Lemborexant can help people sleep earlier.
-They are also testing a mobile app to help teens improve their sleep and mental well-being.
+Delayed sleep phase is a sleep disorder where people fall asleep and wake up much later than usual.
+UCSF is exploring whether aligning circadian rhythms can enhance sleep.
+Another study is looking at whether Lemborexant can help people fall asleep more quickly.
+UCSF is also testing a mobile health intervention for better sleep and mental health in adolescents.

 Better Sleep Study